SCEGGS Darlinghurst Ltd

 BA, MBA, GAICD

 Alison Deans is an experienced director and businesses leader with a focus on technology enabled business and transformation.
 She was the first Managing Director of eBay Australia and was Chief Executive Officer of two technology focused venture capital funds – ecorp and netus.
-She is currently a director of Cochlear and Westpac Banking Corporation, on the Investment Committee of Main Sequence Ventures and is an advisor to McKinsey and Company.
-In November 2018 Alison joined the Ramsay Health Care Board as a non-executive director.
+She is currently a director of Cochlear, Deputy and Ramsay Healthcare, is on the Investment Committee of Main Sequence Ventures and is an advisor to McKinsey and Company.
+Alison is a Company nominee to the Board.

 Mr Richard Kuo